-Cat caught up in Swansea explosion found alive week later
+Cat caught up in Swansea explosion found alive a week later

 - Published